peteroupc/peteroupc.github.io/filenames.md

 ### Directory Names

-The suggestions given here apply to names of directories as they do to file names.
+The guidance given here applies to names of directories as they do to file names.